 “The main sources of information on the altitude ranges of British and Irish plants are Wilson (1956), who compiled records for England, Wales, Scotland and Ireland, and Halliday (1997), who provided altitudinal ranges for all species in Cumbria.
 In compiling the data for the New Atlas, these were supplemented by information in Stewart et al. (1994), Preston & Croft (1997) and Wigginton (1999), and many from the Vascular Plant Database.
 Wilson (1956) compiled his altitudinal data from many published sources, dating from 1847 up to his death in 1949, and from his own observations.
 His work was first published, in parts, from 1931 onwards.
 Many of the altitudes cited in Wilson (1956) were derived from 19th century sources and are couched only in general terms, such as “3200 ft in the Scottish Highlands” or “2000 ft in Scotland”.
 If these remain the highest record we have supplemented them, where possible, by a precise figure from a lower site.
 From 1949 until 1994 the study of altitudinal limits enjoyed little popularity, although McVean & Ratcliffe (1962) recorded the heights of their quadrats.
 There is much more work to be done to establish the true altitudinal limits of plants in Britain and Ireland; even a few days spent systematically collecting data in the field can yield substantial results (cf. Preston & Pearman, 1998).”

 Since the Atlas we have collected about 1000 new records or corrections.
-Most of these are new, and quite a few came from the excellent work undertaken through SNH on their Site Condition monitoring.
+Most of these are new, and quite a few came from the excellent Site Condition Monitoring work undertaken by SNH.
 In this latest compilation we have also gone back to most of Wilson’s sources and amplified where we can.
-Wilson included data on highest records for each country (England, Scotland, Wales and Ireland) but we have only made a start on this, and only where recent data exist.
+Wilson included data on highest records for each country (England, Scotland, Wales, Ireland) but we have only made a start on this, and only where recent data exists.
 For most species there is nothing better available than the data included by him.
 This gives an uneven picture in the current listing, but it will improve as more people become keen.

 Download the spreadsheet